susmithag777/Healthcare-Management-Optimization-Analysis-Dashboard-Creation/README.md

 <h4>Universal Blood Donors and Receivers:</h4>
-There are 6,804 universal blood donors (O-), which are crucial for emergency situations, as O- blood can be safely transfused to any patient.
-This makes it a vital resource for hospitals, especially during shortages or emergencies.
+There are <b>6,804 universal blood donors (O-)</b>, which are crucial for emergency situations, as O- blood can be safely transfused to any patient.
+This makes it a vital resource for hospitals, especially during shortages or emergencies.<br>
-6,882 patients are classified as universal receivers (AB+), which allows them to receive blood from any donor.
-This flexibility in transfusion provides hospitals with greater options for managing blood supply during critical times.
+<b>6,882 patients</b> are classified as universal receivers (AB+), which allows them to receive blood from any donor.
+This flexibility in transfusion provides hospitals with greater options for managing blood supply during critical times.<br>
-The near-equal distribution of O- donors and AB+ receivers ensures a balanced potential for blood supply and demand, helping hospitals mitigate shortages and optimize blood bank strategies.
+The near-equal distribution of <b>O- donors and AB+ receivers</b> ensures a balanced potential for blood supply and demand, helping hospitals mitigate shortages and optimize blood bank strategies.<br>
-A stored procedure, Blood_Matcher, was created to prioritize matching donors and receivers within the same hospital for faster and more efficient transfusions.
+A stored procedure, <b>Blood_Matcher</b>, was created to prioritize matching donors and receivers within the same hospital for faster and more efficient transfusions.
 For instance, Bobby Harvey, a 79-year-old AB+ patient, was successfully matched with multiple O- donors from different hospitals, ensuring a timely and compatible transfusion at Lester-Rogers hospital.

 <img width="416" alt="image" src="https://github.com/user-attachments/assets/9b25c28f-e068-4480-8cd3-959ca11e4cfe" />